sadiecee/FoliumTutorial/README.md

 ```
 The different types of maps "tiles" you can use are: `Stamen Terrain`, `Open Street Map`, `Stamen Toner`, `Stamen Watercolor`, `CartoDB Positron`, or `CartoDB Dark_Matter`.
 Play around with these different map formats to find out which ones you like best or which might be most appropriate for your data!

-Making a marker on Folium is easy!
+Now, we're going to put some points down.
+Making a point, or "marker", in `folium` is easy:

 ```Python
 # address latitude and longitude